-The Czech terrier - a successful result of the work of amateur film-lovers.
-This is a fairly young breed, which has gained a lot of positive qualities from its working relatives.
-Its representatives are suitable for hunting, are excellent companions, have an extraordinary appearance and a stable psyche.
+The Czech Terrier is a successful result of amateur dog trainers.
+This is a fairly young breed that has gained a lot of positive qualities from its working relatives.
+Its representatives are suitable for hunting, are excellent companions, have extraordinary appearance and stable psyche.

 - Происхождение породы 1.
 Origin of the breed

 - Качество и возможный цвет шерсти 2.
-Quality and possible coat color
+Quality and possible wool color

 - Воспитание и дрессура терьеров из Чехии 4.
 Education and training of terriers from the Czech Republic